Internships in Mongolia

 • Touching during conversations should almost be expected.
 The only “inappropriate touching” one should avoid as it is considered lewd is touching people’s legs.

-• It is always considered to be a derogatory gesture to point a person.
+• It's considered derogatory gesture to point a person.
 One should use the whole hand instead.

 • Putting your thumb in between your middle and index finger while making a fist is an obscene gesture.
 It's the Mongolian version of giving someone the middle finger.